-- 18 months: Qualified beneficiaries are entitled to at least 18 months of COBRA coverage when the qualifying event is the employee’s loss of employment or reduction in hours.
+- 18 or 36 months: Qualified beneficiaries are entitled to at least 18 months of COBRA coverage when the qualifying event is the employee's loss of employment or reduction in hours.
 For other qualifying events, the minimum amount of coverage is 36 months, and in some cases, you may receive an extension.
-However, coverage may be terminated early if, for example, you fail to pay your premiums on time.

 How Does COBRA Insurance Work?
 Who Pays the Bill?

 In most cases, you will be paying your insurance premium payments under COBRA.
-Unfortunately, the cost of COBRA is usually more expensive under COBRA because your employer probably covered part of the premium while you were employed.
-The exact amount will vary, but it’s often cheaper than purchasing individual health insurance.
-You should compare the costs with other options, such as your spouse’s insurance, Medicaid, the Health Insurance Marketplace, the military, or a health coverage tax credit.
+Unfortunately, the cost of COBRA is usually more expensive because your employer probably covered part of the premium while you were employed.
+The exact amount of COBRA premiums will vary, but it's often cheaper than purchasing individual health insurance premiums.
+You should compare the costs with other marketplace plans, such as your spouse's insurance, Medicaid services, the Health Insurance Marketplace, the military, or a health coverage tax credit.